Fairview Township, Caldwell County, Missouri

 Fairview Township is one of twelve townships in Caldwell County, Missouri, and is part of the Kansas City metropolitan area with the USA.
 As of the 2000 census, its population was 161.

+History

-Fairview Township was established in 1869, and named after a school of the same name within its borders.
+Fairview Township was established on November 4th, 1869, and named after a school of the same name within its borders.

 Geography

 Fairview Township covers an area of 35.88 sqmi and contains no incorporated settlements.

 The streams of Dead Oak Branch, Flat Creek, Panther Creek and Turkey Creek run through this township.